arbi56/CompoundCalculator/README.md

 # CompoundCalculator
-Notebook to calculate the masses of a compound and its modified forms (metabolite, adducts...)
+2020113 Notebook to calculate the masses of a compound and its modified forms (metabolite, adducts...)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]( https://colab.research.google.com/github/arbi56/CompoundCalculator/blob/master/CompoundCalculator.ipynb)
 ## Background

+This notebook generates lists of potential masses that are used to help interpret complex mass spectra for single or multiple compounds.
+Use cases include:
-The intent is that this be used with the PCVG code which finds patterns that are correlated across a series of samples.
-In some cases (e.g. the roadside test data) these are mainly from a single sample and correspond to compounds resulting from a drug (therapeutic, recreational or drug of abuse), i.e. the parent compound and metaboltes.
-In other cases the target compound may be known, for example the vinpocetin data where vinpocetin was administerd to different rats.

-Thus a PCVG group may contain many peaks - metabolites, multimers, adduct forms, etc. - that arise from a single compound and the challenge is to identify them all when some may not be previously known.
-The idea is that once we have some evidence of a compound, for example ibuprofen in one of the roadside test samples, we can quickly calcluate the potential masses of metaboltes and adducts, etc. and compare them to the masses in the PCVG group.
-(If desired we can group the PCVG masses by retention time first).
+- PCVG finds patterns of ions that are correlated across a series of samples.
+In biological samples these can be from a single sample and correspond to compounds resulting from an unknown drug (therapeutic, recreational or drug of abuse) while in other cases the compound may be known, for example the Vinpocetin data where Vinpocetin was administered to different rats.
+Thus a PCVG group may contain many peaks - metabolites, multimers, adduct forms, etc. - that arise from a single compound and the challenge is to identify them all when some forms may not be previously known.
+The idea is that once we have some evidence of a compound, for example Ibuprofen in one of the roadside test samples, we can quickly calculate the potential masses of metabolites and adducts, etc. and compare them to the masses in the PCVG group.
+- Flow injection Analysis (FIA) or infusion of single compounds or simple mixtures can result in complex spectra that also contain adducts and multimers, but also ions corresponding to reactions between analytes or analytes and background compounds (see J Chrom A 2019(1600)-174 for example.)
+Here the tool can be used to iteratively generate lists with different compounds and modifications that explain the observed spectrum.

+A companion Notebook *(Match)* compares the generated lists to peak lists obtained experimentally.

 ## Approach
 CompoundCalculator is based on 'compositions' and 'limits'.
-- **Compositions** provide a name and a mass (note these are **not** elemental compositions!).
+- **Compositions** provide a name, a mass and a 'Root' (note these are **not** elemental compositions!).
 They are used to define the base compound and possible modifications (metabolites and adducts).
-E.g. ('Na-H', 21.981944) specifies a adduct formed by sodium replacing a proton
+E.g. ('Na-H', 21.981944) specifies an adduct formed by sodium replacing a proton.
+The root field is used to track the initial compound so that complex lists can be sorted and filtered easily.
 - **Limits** define the maximum number for a particular modification, e.g (OH, 2) indicates there can be 1 or 2 hydroxy metabolites

 New entities are formed from others by adding the masses and appending the names.
 There is no attempt to validate the chemistry nor to remove redundant species (forms with the same mass).
 Entities are treated as neutral and the charge is provided by adding or deleting the mass of a proton.
-This works because we specifiy the adducts as replacement forms, i.e. (Na-H), which also generates the regular forms, since:
+This works because we specify the adducts as replacement forms, i.e. (Na-H), which also generates the regular forms, since:

     M + (Na - H) + H+  => [M + Na]+